hl7ch/ch-vacd/input/pagecontent/vaccination-record-document.md

-The **Vaccination Record document** describes the content and format of a vaccination record document containing in minimum the chapter with the known and applied immunizations and may contain all other defined chapters including the medical and exposition risks which are very important for the immunization decisions.
+The **Vaccination Record document** describes the content and format of a vaccination record document.
+It is a compilation of all available immunization-related content and thus shows the patient’s immunization status at a specific point in time.
+The vaccination dossier contains the entries from the vaccination documentation, i.e. information on applied immunizations and further relevant chapters as medical and exposition risks or serology results.

-This document is allowed to be used in context of the Swiss EPR but can also used in context of dataexchange next to the Swiss EPR.
+This document is allowed to be used in context of the Swiss EPR but can also be used in context of data exchange next to the Swiss EPR.

 ### FHIR document (Bundle)
 This exchange format is defined as a document type that corresponds to a Bundle as a FHIR resource.